The first step is to ask for a free care assessment from the social services department of your local authority.

 One of the first questions you’ll be asked is whether you have more than £23,250 in capital assets.
 If the answer is yes, you’ll be considered a ‘self-funder’ and you’ll need to cover the full cost of your care.
-You can read more about your options on our ways to pay for care page.

 The financial assessment will look at your income and assets, including:

 - Second homes or buy-to-let properties